WELCOME BACK, EVERYONE!

-As you might expect, we will all have to operate a little differently to help mitigate the spread of Covid-19 and meet state and county requirements for our facilities.
+As of June 15, we are back open to the public.
+As you might expect, we’re operating a little differently to help mitigate the spread of Covid-19 and meet state and county requirements for our facilities.

 We feel confident that by each of us doing our part, we can get back to climbing while staying healthy.
 We are a strong community and we will watch out for each other.
 This will help us get back climbing responsibly.

 HERE’S WHAT TO EXPECT IN SLC & SOUTH MAIN

 To limit the number of climbers in our facility at a time and provide you with plenty of space to socially distance, we require that all members and day pass users reserve your visit in advance at the red buttons above above.
 Reservations are for two-hour blocks and we ask that for now you limit your stay accordingly.
 If you’re having trouble with booking your reservation or wondering how to book a reservation for multiple people, please see our “Climbing Time Reservation Instructions” section below.

 You should monitor yourself for symptoms of sickness and stay home if you are feeling unwell.